Yitae-Kwon/Yitae-Kwon.github.io/books.md

 permalink: /books/
 ---

 This is a space for self-made textbooks(or workbooks).
-Below are the short cuts.
+Below are the shortcuts.

 ### [Calculus1](https://yitae-kwon.github.io/book-cal1/)